All inquiries about positions should be addressed to MOScholarsAcademy@missouri.edu.

 - Other duties as needed

-Office staff will receive $1,000 for their work during the Academy.
+Lead office staff will receive $3,000 for their work during the Academy.
+Assistant Office Staff members will receive $2,750.
 Room and board at the Academy will be provided; some meals before and after the Academy will not be provided.
 Transportation to and from Columbia will not be reimbursed.

 Every summer, MSA hires four med students, usual between their first and second year, to staff one of the following shifts every day during the three weeks the Academy is in session: